arcturus5340/computer-science/README.md

 The final project evaluation has a second purpose: to evaluate whether OSSU, through its community and curriculum, is successful in its mission to guide independent learners in obtaining a world-class computer science education.

-### Cooperative work

-You can create this project alone or with other students!
-**We love cooperative work**!
-Use our [channels](#community) to communicate with other fellows to combine and create new projects!

-### Which programming languages should I use?

-My friend, here is the best part of liberty!
-You can use **any** language that you want to complete the final project.

-The important thing is to **internalize** the core concepts and to be able to use them with whatever tool (programming language) that you wish.

 ## Congratulations

 After completing the requirements of the curriculum above, you will have completed the equivalent of a full bachelor's degree in Computer Science.
 Congratulations!